What Is A Pre-existing Health Condition?

 A pre-existing condition is a health issue that you have before a given health insurance policy starts.

-The Affordable Care Act (ACA)The Affordable Care Act is a healthcare reform bill from 2010 aimed at reducing the amount of uninsured Americans by making coverage more affordable.
-Also known as The Patient Protection and Affordable Care Act, the ACA requires insurance companies to cover preventive care and other essential health benefits.
-Also known as "Obamacare." prohibits health plans from denying coverage to people with pre-existing conditions or charging more for premiumsA premium is a fee you pay to your insurance company for a health plan coverage.
+The Affordable Care Act (ACA)The Affordable Care Act (ACA) is healthcare reform to reduce the number of uninsured Americans by making coverage more affordable.
+Also known as The Patient Protection and Affordable Care Act, the ACA also requires insurance companies to cover preventive care and other essential health benefits.
+Also known as "Obamacare." prohibits health plans from denying coverage to people with pre-existing conditions or charging more for premiumsA premium is a fee you pay to your insurance company for health plan coverage.
 This is usually a monthly cost..

 A pre-existing condition is a health condition that exists before a health insurance policy begins.
 Conditions include diabetes, cancer, asthma, sleep apnea, lupus, depression, high blood pressure, among many other life-threatening illnesses and chronic diseases.
 At least 50 million Americans have some sort of pre-existing condition.
 Additionally, 25% of adults have two or more chronic health conditions.